3ffy/deter.js/README.md

 The plugin `JQuery.Identicon5` by Francis Shanahan (http://francisshanahan.com/) is used to render identicons.
 @see: <http://archive.plugins.jquery.com/project/identicon5>.
 Deter plugin only provide a plugin to use it,
-(it is not a part of it, and you can easily modify Deter to use another identicon generator librairy.)
+(it is not a part of it, and you can easily modify Deter to use another client sided identicon generator library.)

 The plugin `JQuery.MD5` by Gabriele Romanato is used to calculate md5 hashes.
 @see: <http://blog.gabrieleromanato.com>.
-(Deter plugin only use it but it's not a part of it, you can easily replace it by another md5 generator librairy.)
+(Deter plugin only use it but it's not a part of it, you can easily replace it by another md5 generator library.)

 What's next ?
 -------------